satpalsr/sdk/docs/server.basecharactercontroller.ontickwithplayerinput.md

 ## BaseCharacterController.onTickWithPlayerInput property

 A callback function for when the controller ticks player movement.
-This is called every tick by a PlayerEntity with a character controller.

 **Signature:**